Convergence of Newton's method in shape optimisation via approximate normal functions: Introduction

+In Section 2, we recall the structure of first and second shape derivatives.
+We give a new proof of the structure of the symmetric part of the second derivative (referred to as third structure theorem).
+Then we introduce two shape Hessians, the domain shape Hessian and boundary shape Hessian defined on the tangent space of $\Cf$ and $\Cf/\Cg_\omega$, respectively.

-In Section 3 we introduce what we call approximate normal basis functions.
-These functions yield (in a certain sense) an approximation of the tangent space of the quotient $\mathcal F(C^1_b)/\mathcal G(\Omega)$.
-It turns out that the first and second shape Hessian restricted to the space of approximate normal functions are approximately the same and this justifies to solve only \eqref{eq:newton_intro}.
-As a result we may use the domain expression of the second derivative without resorting to the boundary expression.
+In Section 3, we use reproducing kernels to introduce novel approximate normal basis functions.
+These functions yield an approximation of subspace of the tangent space of the quotient $\Cf/\Cg_\omega$.
+It turns out that the domain and boundary shape Hessian restricted to the space of approximate normal functions are approximately the same.
+As a result as long as we are close to a stationary point we can use the domain Hessian instead of the boundary Hessian.

-After these preparations we turn our attention to the convergence study of the Newton method \eqref{eq:newton_intro}.
-We will show in Section 4 that under suitable conditions on the first and second derivative Newton's method converges superlinearly.
-However, as we will see in practice only linear convergence can be expected due to discretisation effects that will be explained in more detail.

-Section 5 provides some numerical results comparing gradient and Newton methods.
-We show numerical evidence that our method outperforms gradient methods and thus justifies the additional effort of the Netwton method.